djscruggs/aptrs-react/README.md

 Note that this will also install a custom build of CK Editor in the `/packages/ckeditor` director

-There is a file called `.env.local.example` in the root of the project that you will need to customize.
+There is a file called `env.example` in the root of the project that you will need to customize.
 Copy it to `.env` or `.env.local` and add the API url.

 ## Available Scripts